-Apr 9, 2020

-A Love Letter to My Curmudgeonly Big Brother
+A Love Letter to My Curmudgeonly Big Brother By Steve Friedman Outside Magazine, 2020

-Don and Steve Friedman decided to bond with a trek in the Cascades.
-Worked great!
-Except for some minor disagreements about work.
-And money.
-And hope.
-And the meaning of life.
-And ...

-Steve Friedman

-outsideonline.com

-A Pessimist and an Optimist Hike 28 Miles in the Woods Together

-Steve Friedman

-18-23 minutes

 My older brother wanted to stop our four-day, 28-mile hiking trip after a mile and a half.
 He said his feet hurt.

 "You'll feel better when we get to the lake," I said.
 "It's just an easy mile or so."

-It was two miles, all uphill.
+It was two miles, straight up.

 "I won't feel better," Don said.
 "I don't think I'll ever feel better."

-We stood in a shadowy clearing, surrounded by moss-covered subalpine fir trees and the twittering, rustling, and sighing forest sounds that I had hoped might provide the soundtrack to a fraternal late-midlife adventure.
+We stood in a shadowy clearing, surrounded by moss-covered subalpine fir trees and the twittering, rustling and sighing forest sounds that I had hoped might provide the soundtrack to a fraternal late midlife adventure.
 Don stared at the ground.
 I shoveled a handful of trail mix into my mouth.
 My feet hurt, too.
 I worried that this trip might have been a huge mistake.

-Don was 64, recently divorced after 24 years, recently retired from a long career as a law partner and CEO.
-His only child had graduated college two years earlier and moved 2,500 miles away, and Don was spending a lot of time in his four-bedroom house in Portland, Oregon, alone, lonely, plagued by shoulder pain and acid reflux, and deeply committed to what he was certain was a reasonable survival strategy, namely, "I just need to get used to the idea that I'm closer to death and the world is meaningless and there's a good chance I'll never find anything worthwhile to do."
-Slightly alarmed, eager to help, and always up for a trip in the outdoors, I had broached the idea of a hiking vacation together.
+Don was 64, recently divorced after 24 years, recently retired from a long career as law partner and CEO.
+His only child had graduated college two years earlier and moved 2500 miles away, and Don was spending a lot of time in his four-bedroom house in Portland, Oregon, alone, lonely, plagued by shoulder pain and acid reflux, and deeply committed to what he was certain was a reasonable survival strategy, namely, "I just need to get used to the idea that I'm closer to death and the world is meaningless and there's a good chance I'll never find anything worthwhile to do."

+Slightly alarmed, eager to help and always up for a trip in the outdoors, I had broached the idea of a hiking vacation together.
 I was 62, single, childless, technically unemployed (I'm a writer), renting a studio apartment in New York City, and suffering from recurrent gout.
 While generally resistant to the idea that a toasted marshmallow could change anything profound in anyone's life, I was still desperate to believe that it might.

-I told Don on the phone that the hike would cement our brotherly bonds and reconnect us to the wilderness where we had spent significant chunks of our young adulthoods.
+I told Don on the telephone that the trip would cement our brotherly bonds and reconnect us to the wilderness where we had spent significant chunks of our young adulthoods.
 I told him we might find something like peace in alpine meadows and under starry skies.
-I told him the trip could be life changing, that it would provide us both a much needed reset.
+I told him the trip could be life-changing, that it would provide us both a much-needed reset.

 "No thanks," he said.
 Don had never been one for big speeches.

 "Why not?"

 "What's the point?"

 "Fun?
 Exercise?
-Living in the moment?
-Leaving our comfort zones?
+Living in the moment.
+Leaving our comfort zones.
 Getting some clarity and perspective?
 Rediscovering purpose and connection?"
 I'm a talker.

 "Spare me the inner-life mumbo jumbo," he said.
 "You have the luxury of dabbling in that stuff, since you haven't had a real job in decades."

 I reminded myself that Don was in a dark place, that he needed my support.